brentley/ecsworkshop/content/ecs_networking/nat.md

 To read more about docker 'NAT' networking mode [visit](https://docs.microsoft.com/en-us/virtualization/windowscontainers/container-networking/network-drivers-topologies)

-A sample ECS Task Definition for windows would look like:
+A sample ECS Task Definition for Windows would look like:
 ```
 {
   "family": "windows-simple-iis",